vishnu-dev/VShare/README.md

 # VShare

-Play videos on your laptop in your mobile by connecting to same network
+This web app enables a user to play videos from one's laptop in your mobile by connecting to same network.